gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

 ## Chapter 4: Reflections

 I started working with AI as a co-pilot, and I was very much in the driver seat.
-At the end of the process, I was just a passenger, letting the AI do the creative work, and nudging it in the direction that felt right.
+At the end of the process, I was a passenger, letting the AI do the creative work, and nudging it in the direction that felt right.
 Now I'm glad that some of the ideas born in my human brain were instrumental, and antisymmetry did play a major role in the discovered construction.
+The potential fields - not as much, yet they are still interestingly smooth for all of the solutions I found.

 The specific model I worked with, GPT-5.6 Sol, is a very capable mathematical reasoner.
-I found it has a double-edged quality of tunnel visioning on the approach it is considering and can go very deep in any given direction.
+I found it has a double-edged quality of tunnel visioning on the approach it is considering.
+It can go very deep in any given direction.
 If the direction is right, it is incredibly powerful.
 Otherwise, you better have an arbiter in the loop - another model, or, in my case, a human - to remind it of the bigger picture and detect when it's getting stuck.

 In software engineering, code review became a bottleneck once code generation became cheap with LLMs.
 Suddenly, static analysis and testing became more important than ever, taking part of the increased burden of correctness verification from humans.
 Mathematicians face the same problem now - anyone can produce new mathematical theory with AI, faster than humans can verify it.
 Lean, enabling machine-verifiable proofs, must be an enormous boon to the community.

 <style>
   .hexagon-viewer {